 WHAT IS THERE IN THE PRISON SERVICE FOR THE WORKER

-First of, employment.
+First off, employment.
 Nowadays, it does not pay to be unemployed, or even to be underemployed.
-If you are married, you have to grab the proverbial blade just to be employed—-in whatever capacity, in whatever way.
+If you are married, you have to grab the proverbial steel blade (kapit sa patalim) just to be employed —-in whatever manner, in whatever way.
 But working in government is a simple proposition if you have the credentials like the Civil Service eligibility.
 (As a matter of fact, under the Senate Bill 3335 otherwise known as Corrections Act of 2012, once it is signed into law, the qualification, the eligibility part would play a major employment norm.
 No eligibility, no admission into the government service.
-Those who were fortunate to have been employed notwithstanding deficiency in credential like no CSC eligibility, will be required to possess it within 5 years or face the prospects of attrition.
+Those who were fortunate to have been employed notwithstanding deficiency in credential like no CSC eligibility will be required to possess it within 5 years or face the prospects of attrition.
 That is, one is either separated in the service or allowed to retire. ) It works wonder if you have it.
 Passing it is not a breeze but for those who regularly read the dailies, it is almost a song.
 Readers have certain advantages over those who are not.
 That is one skill which the school ought to impose on its studentry but commercialism dictates that it is not the priority.
 Hence, most of the graduates have no interest, much more so, any penchant at all to read.
 As a consequence, they almost always fail in admission examinations like CSC (first or second grade) eligibility exams.

 But this is not yet the real score on why work in prison when there are other services which are less hazardous, less unwholesome, less intriguing, less frustrating.
 Of course, the argument is better settled when one would exclaim that there are no more vacancies in other institutions.
 There is also the traditional outlook that there are friends, close ones, possibly relatives who can facilitate one’s employment application in the prison agency.
-Despite the belief on the contrary, it pays to have some connections to gain employment.
-So most of those who were able to get items in the prison service have internal linkages one way or another.
+Despite the belief on the contrary, it pays to have some connections to gain employment; so most of those who were able to get items in the prison service have internal linkages one way or another.

 Of course, a college degree, the preparatory learning has a lot to do with the choice.
 There are a lot of students who completed the course on Criminology and failing to get the necessary adrenalin to fight for a slot in law enforcement (read police), they end up trying their luck to seek employment in the prison service.
 Those who complete the collegiate course on Crim and eventually pass the board exam for Criminologist or either way, pass the CSC eligibility exams, are favored to jumpstart their career in corrections.
 The first choice is the police service because it is more adventuresome, more powerful, more visible and the respect for wearing the uniform and bearing firearms, impact on the neighborhood.
-The second choice is somewhere in other branches of criminology—fire, jail, traffic , customs, airport security, etc. The third is prison service.
-The choice referred to in this regard is from those without direct connection in the prison organization.
+The second choice is somewhere in other branches of criminology—fire, jail, traffic, customs, airport security, etc. The third is prison service.
+The alternative choice may be referred to in this regard is from those without direct connection in the prison organization.
 If employment is open, then applicants are screened and if qualified, become members of the correctional agency.